LeanerCloud/AutoSpotting/README.md

 with cheaper spot instances that are at least as large and identically configured to the group's members, without changing the group launch configuration in any way.
-You can also keep running a configurable number of on-demand instances given as percentage or absolute number and it automatically fails over to on-demand in case of spot instance terminations.
+You can also keep running a configurable number of on-demand instances given as a percentage or an absolute number and it automatically fails over to on-demand in case of spot instance terminations.

 Going forward, as well as on any new ASGs that match the expected tags, any new